opf/openproject/docs/release-notes/12-1-1/README.md

 - Fixed: translation of "today" is missing - german \[[#42242](https://community.openproject.com/wp/42242)\]
 - Fixed: IFC conversion fails (libhostfxr.so not found) \[[#42245](https://community.openproject.com/wp/42245)\]
 - Fixed: Roles cannot be edited with french language \[[#42246](https://community.openproject.com/wp/42246)\]
-- Fixed: Custom colors got lost by using new SPOT buttons \[[#42251](https://community.openproject.com/wp/42251)\]

 #### Contributions
 A big thanks to community members for reporting bugs and helping us identifying and providing fixes.

 Special thanks for reporting and finding bugs go to

-kak tux, Ruben Messerschmidt, Facundo Aguilera, Çağlar Yeşilyurt, Rainer Proehl
+Ruben Messerschmidt, Facundo Aguilera, Çağlar Yeşilyurt, Rainer Proehl